Being arrested or held (detained) by the police: Their powers and your rights

 The police can also use reasonable force to prevent someone trying to avoid arrest or to escape after arrest.

 What can I do if the police use unnecessary force against me?

 If you believe the police have used inappropriate or excessive force against you, you can:

 - make a criminal complaint to the police – this could result in the police officer concerned being charged with assault or some other crime

-- bring a civil case against the police for damages (compensation)
+- bring a civil case against the police for compensation (“damages”)

-- complain to the Independent Police Conduct Authority (see “Complaints about the police” in this chapter).
+- complain to the Independent Police Conduct Authority (see: “Complaining about the police”).

-If the police use excessive force against you, this may mean that the arrest was unreasonable and that your rights have been breached.
-This applies even if the police are exercising power under a warrant (see “Your rights when dealing with the police” in this chapter).
+If the police use too much force against you, this may mean that the arrest was unreasonable and that your rights have been breached.
+This applies even if the police are exercising power under a warrant.

-The court may rule that any evidence obtained as a consequence of the arrest is inadmissible.
+The court might decide that any evidence obtained as a consequence of the arrest can’t be used (is “inadmissible”).